 India is one of the world’s largest tea producers, employing over one million workers in the industry.
 In particular, the state of Assam is the world’s largest tea-growing region and accounts for 55% of India’s total annual tea production.

 The region is made up of dense forests that eventually give way to open rolling plains, through which only the Brahmaputra river can forge a path.
 It is these features that define the landscape, but what about the delicious Assam Tea that so many of us love?

 Where is Assam in India?

-The Assam state lies in North-Eastern India, 125 miles East of Darjeeling, close to the borders of Burma (Myanmar) and Bangladesh.
-It is the largest tea growing region in the world.
+The Assam state lies in North-Eastern India, 125 miles East of Darjeeling.
+It borders Bhutan, Bangladesh, Myanmar and is close to China.
 It is here where the Assamica species of the Camelia Sinensis was discovered, characterised by its larger leaves and dark, spicy brew.

-During the rainy season temperatures can rise to 100°C with up to 30cm of rain falling in a day.
-This increases the humidity and making the ground extremely wet.
-It is in these types of conditions that the Assamica variety thrives and grows uninhibited until the winter.
+Rainfall can have a huge effect on production levels of Assam tea.
+In monsoon season the average rainfall is very high, between 250-300cm a day.
+Temperatures also rise to around 37°C. This increases the humidity and makes the ground extremely wet.
+It is in these types of conditions that the Assamica variety thrives and grows.
+It’s also this tropical climate that gives Assam tea it’s malty taste.
 During winter the plants go into their annual period of dormancy.